victornnamdii/cloud-backup-api/README.md

 * Run `npm install`.
 * Duplicate `env.example` to a `.env` file and fill in correct fields.
 * Run `npm run migrate` to start migrations to the database.
+    * Migrating creates a super admin account with the details you insert in `ADMIN_EMAIL`, `ADMIN_PASSWORD`, `ADMIN_FIRST_NAME` and `ADMIN_LAST_NAME` in the `.env` file.
+This account will be the only one to have permissions to create other admins and revoke user sessions.
+The other admins created by this account would have permissions to review user files and view all files in the database.
 * Run `npm test` to confirm server would function properly.
 * Run `npm start` to start the server.
 * Access server from specified port.